I Ain't Goin' Out Like That

-"I Ain't Goin' Out Like That" is a 1993 song by American hip hop group Cypress Hill, released as the third single from their second studio album, Black Sunday (1993).
+"I Ain't Goin' Out Like That" is a song by American hip hop group Cypress Hill, released in December 1993, by Ruffhouse and Columbia Records, as the third single from their second studio album, Black Sunday (1993).
 During a scheduled Saturday Night Live performance, the song was cut short and the group was banned after DJ Muggs lit up a cannabis joint on-air just before the song.
 It contains a sample of the opening bars (played on a harmonica) from Black Sabbath's song "The Wizard".
 It was revealed that the band was high on mushrooms when this final track of the album was recorded.

 Critical reception

-Pete Stanton from Smash Hits gave "I Ain't Goin' Out Like That" four out of five, adding, "This tune is more pumping beats and jump-up-and-down raps."
+Pete Stanton from Smash Hits gave "We Ain't Goin' Out Like That" a score of four out of five, adding, "This tune is more pumping beats and jump-up-and-down raps."

 Cover versions

 In 1996, the song was covered by 16Volt for the electro-industrial various artists compilation Operation Beatbox.